shadel96/Terry_Stops_Analysis/README.md

 Logistic Regression, K Nearest Neighbors, Decision Trees, Random Forest, and XG Boost

-Each of these classifiers met varying levels of success, and the most successful subsequently had their hyperparamters tuned using GridsearchCV to find the best combination of parameters to increase F1 score, our primary metric.
+Each of these classifiers met varying levels of success, and the most successful subsequently had their hyperparameters tuned using GridsearchCV to find the best combination of parameters to increase F1 score, our primary metric.

-After iteratively attempting to increase the scores for the models, the analysis investigates new outcomes with different feature sets and new target variables, each yielding diffferent results.
-This was done using Machine Learning Pipelines in conjunction with GridSearchCV to streamline the selectio process
+After iteratively attempting to increase the scores for the models, the analysis investigates new outcomes with different feature sets and new target variables, each yielding different results.
+This was done using Machine Learning Pipelines in conjunction with GridSearchCV to streamline the selection process

 ## Results